GoogleyEyes/GoogleAPISwiftClient/README.md

 ## Basic Usage
 Simply use a chosen service's base class (named after itself) to make a request, which then returns the data to a completion handler.

-For example, if I wanted to fetch comments for a given Blogger post:
+For example, if I wanted to fetch a specific comment for a given Blogger post:
 - First I'd set the API Key:

 ```swift
     Blogger.sharedInstance.apiKey = "abcdefghijklmnop1234567890" // Example
 ```
-- Then I'd only need to call this method to get the comments for a post:
+- Then I'd only need to call this method to get a specific comment for a blog post:
 ```swift
     Blogger.sharedInstance.getCommments(commentId: "abcdef", postId: "ghijkl", blogId: "1234567") {
       comment, error in